 So the question is, how to get the best one out?
-First, do some homework by collecting information about the four Cs of diamond: cut, carat, color and clarity.
+First, do some homework by collecting information about the four Cs of a diamond: cut, carat, color, and clarity.